Irish Dance Feis

 The modern Feis is focused on dancing, but the spirit of celebration remains the same.
 Dancers are rewarded and acknowledged for their skill and dedication, from beginners through champions.

-John F. Kennedy High School (approx 5 miles north of the festival)
+Thunder Ridge High School (approx 5 miles north of the festival)

 Feis hours are Saturday 9am – 5pm and Sunday 9am – 5pm.
 Admission to the Feis is free!